CNNs for JPEGs: A Study in Computational Cost: Experimental Results

 \subsection{Effects of Reducing the Number of Input Channels}

-We evaluated the computational complexity, amount of parameters, frames per second and accuracy of both our handcrafted and data-driven networks on the entire ImageNet dataset, as it can be seen in Table~\ref{tab:accimagenet}.
+We evaluated the computational complexity, amount of parameters, frames per second and accuracy of both our handcrafted and data-driven approaches for reducing the amount of input channels from the Upsampning-RFA.
+Experiments were run ImageNet dataset, as it can be seen in Table~\ref{tab:accimagenet}.

 The three models with the best classification accuracy were, respectively, the Deconvolution-RFA, Upsampling-RFA and LC-RFA trained by Gueguen~et~al.~\cite{NIPS_2018_Gueguen}.
 All these models use DCT coefficients as inputs, and were able to achieve better classification accuracy than the RGB baselines.
 The training of these networks made by Deguerre~et~al.~\cite{deguerre2021object} and us were able to obtain classification accuracy similar to the RGB, but did not surpassed it.
 In general, when comparing the same models trained by different authors, the best accuracy were obtained by Gueguen~et~al.~\cite{NIPS_2018_Gueguen}, followed by Deguerre~et~al.~\cite{deguerre2021object} and us, showing that small differences in procedures and training variance can affect the performance of these models.